makhlaghi/attaavv/README.md

 ----------------------------------------
 The function fills in the ArrayInfo structure definition, declared in attaavv.h.
 Comments specified by the COMMENT_SIGN macro.
-The components include (in order, member name is shown after ordered number):
+The components of the structure are:

 ----  c: Comments string.